 In time, gravity, sun exposure, and the stresses of daily life take their toll on our faces and necks.
 Deep creases appear beside the mouth, the jaw line slackens and becomes jowly, and the neck develops loose folds and fat deposits.
 A facelift, technically known as rhytidectomy, is a procedure that rejuvenates the mid- to lower face and neck.
 A facelift counteracts signs of aging by tightening the muscle, removing fat, and trimming excess skin, giving your face a fresher, youthful look.
 After surgery, some patients look 10-15 years younger.
+At Williamsburg Plastic Surgery, Dr. Johnstuart Guarneri and his highly credible staff have performed countless facelift procedures and won’t rest until you receive the results you want.

 What can a Facelift fix?